juanretamales/DataframeToDB/README.md

 Thanx to:
 Joseph Astrahan for the answer in stackoverflow

 ## FAQ

 ### What databases does DataframeToDB support?

 The same as SQLAlchemy, for now they are SQLite, Postgresql, MySQL, Oracle, MS-SQL, Firebird, Sybase and others.
 But you should check [this link](https://www.sqlalchemy.org/features.html).

-### why use pickle and not json?
+### why use json and not pickle?

-It really cost me a lot to decide, json could give a lot of transparency, but finally I decided to use cpickle due to its speed and that it could have a greater impact on other projects
+It really cost me to decide, while pickle is faster, json is more transparent and it is easier to make modifications and transfers of files between projects, also it is expected that json can be used not only in tables, if not, in the entire database.

 ### why did you decide to create this library?

 For scrapping projects it is very tedious to be configuring tables, I wanted something more automatic, I found one but it was only compatible with MS-SQL, and in projects that could not afford that database I decided to create this and create things that I felt were missing.

+### Cats or Dogs?

+Pandas!!!